Types of care home

 There are a wide range of options available when it comes to choosing a residential or nursing care home.
 Some are privately owned, or run by the local council or charities.

 One of the first decisions you have to consider is whether you need residential care or nursing care.
-If your care needs are too great for a residential home you may need a care home which offers nursing.

 Care homes with nursing offer personal care as well as benefitting from the experience of having a qualified nurse being available at all times.